Madrid's champion of soft virus restrictions wins election

 MADRID (AP) — Madrid’s conservative leader, a champion of relaxed measures against the coronavirus and a scourge of the left-wing central government’s handling of the pandemic, scored a solid win in a regional election Tuesday.

-Speaking to hundreds of supporters waving Spanish flags outside of her Popular Party’s headquarters in central Madrid, Díaz Ayuso also said the result was also a rebuke of Prime Minister Pedro Sánchez’s left-wing coalition.
+Speaking to hundreds of supporters waving Spanish flags outside of her Popular Party’s headquarters in central Madrid, the incumbent also said the result was a rebuke of Sánchez’s left-wing coalition.

 “The way of governing, with opulence and hypocrisy from Moncloa, has its days counted,” the winner said referring by name to the palace that hosts the prime minister’s office.